Hispanic Educational Summit

 Our Summit is the largest educational conference in North Carolina for middle and high school Hispanic students.
-More than 10,000 students from schools in more than 50 counties throughout North Carolina have participated in our annual summit initiative since 2000.
+Over 13,000 students from schools in over 40 counties throughout North Carolina have participated in our annual summit initiative since 2000.
 The Tomás Rivera Policy Institute’s study “The New Latino South and the Challenge to Public Education” by Andrea Wainer highlights our summit initiative as: “Especially noteworthy is the NCSHP which organizes an annual statewide Hispanic educational summit“.

 - To serve as an outreach program to promote education among 7th – 12th grade Hispanic students utilizing workshops and presentations.

 - To motivate Hispanic students to excel at their highest potential in their studies through motivational talks by speakers who have achieved success in their professional careers.

 - To offer Hispanic students tips and information to acquire skills and develop strategies to improve their academic achievements.

 - To inform Hispanic students on educational opportunities and school programs in various community colleges and universities.